 Meanwhile, the SI joint is towards the back.
 It is where the pelvis and spine connect.

 Since some of the symptoms of a labral tear and SI joint dysfjunction can sound the same, it is very important for a physician or PT figure out where your pain is coming from.

 In my personal experience, the question of a labral tear ended up taking up quite a lot of time while I was trying to find a physical therapist to help me with my SI joints.
-(Luckily I didn’t end up having one, but I wish this part of the story could have been avoided).
+(Luckily I didn’t end up having one).

 After the exercises my first PT gave me made me consistently worse, I went elsewhere for a second opinion.
 However, I was limping so much during my appointment, and found it too painful to stand on one leg at a time, that she ended up saying she wasn’t comfortable treating my SI joints until I saw a physician to rule out a labral tear.

 I was really frustrated and annoyed by this at the time.
 I had to wait 3 weeks to get an appointment with a doctor, who ended up telling me I didn’t have one.